Sando-rj/DarumaTechnical/README.md

 # Daruma Technical

+This project has been developed in Unity 2023.2.20f1.

 The project is a barebone example of a First Person escape room in a multiplayer setting, with interaction examples to illustrate the event system and the scene loading system.
 It has 2 puzzle rooms with 3 interaction examples and a last room to exit the demo.